hatfieldlibrary/tagger/README.md

     sudo npm install forever -g

-The following steps assume that you have previously built and tested the application on your development machine.
-They also assume that you have created an init.d script that launches the application using forever as well as a second init.d script that starts the redis session store.
+Create an init.d script that launches the application using forever as well as a second init.d script that starts the redis session store.
 Add these two startup tasks to your system runlevels.

 Create a `node` user on the system.
-Verify that your init.d startup script sets the NODE_ENV value to 'production.'
+Next, verify that your init.d startup script sets the NODE_ENV value to 'production.'
 Example: `NODE_ENV=production $DAEMON $DAEMONOPTS start $NODEAPP`.

-Then:
+The following deployment assumes that you have previously built and tested the application on your development machine.

 1. Copy the project to a location on the server.
 If you know what you are doing, you can omit unnecessary development files.
 2. Edit the details of the production environment in config/environment.js, including database access credentials, paths, and Google OAUTH2 credentials.
-3. Set the owner and group for project all files (including .* files) to the node user.
+3. Set the owner and group for project all files (including .* files) to the `node` user.
 4. Start `forever` via the init.d script (e.g. /sbin/service <script name> start).
 If you are updating an existing installation, you should stop `forever` before replacing code and start again after the changes are made.

-### Configuration Paramenters
+## Configuration Params

 Configuration file: config/environment.js

-* root: path set by module
+- root: path set by module
-* port: Express port
+- port: Express port
-* db: database name
+- db: database name
-* user: database user
+- user: database user
-* password: database password
+- password: database password
-* uid: Express system user
+- uid: Express system user
-* gid: Express system group
+- gid: Express system group
-* mysql host: host name (e.g. libdb.willamette.edu)
+- mysql host: host name (e.g. libdb.willamette.edu)
-* sync: Sequelize database initialization setting
+- sync: Sequelize database initialization setting
-* convert: location of ImageMagick convert library
+- convert: location of ImageMagick convert library
-* identify: location of ImageMagick identify library
+- identify: location of ImageMagick identify library
-* taggerImageDir: path to tagger images
+- taggerImageDir: path to tagger images
-* modulePath: path to the AngularJS module directory (app or dist)
+- modulePath: path to the AngularJS module directory (app or dist)
-* googleClientId: the Google ID for this application (used by OAUTH2)
+- googleClientId: the Google ID for this application (used by OAUTH2)
-* googleClientSecrect: Google secret (used by OAUTH2)
+- googleClientSecrect: Google secret (used by OAUTH2)
-* redis: sesion cache settings (experimental)
+- redis: sesion cache settings (experimental)
-* nodeEnv: current node environment (startup setting or default)
+- nodeEnv: current node environment (startup setting or default)